-The future is bright for the Temple Owls, and a return to the conference hat once shunned them gives the program new life, and new goals.
+The future is bright for the Temple Owls, and a return to the conference that once shunned them gives the program new life and new goals.
 How long until Temple can make a legitimate run at the Big East conference crown, a goal once thought impossible for the Owls?

 This season Temple hopes to continue building the foundation for becoming Philadelphia’s college football team, a mission initiated by Al Golden and continued by Steve Addazio.
 Before Temple is able to bring in crowds of 35,000 every weekend to Lincoln Financial Field, they have some catching up to do.

 To talk about the Owls I invited Keith Pompey, Temple beat reporter for the Philadelphia Inquirer, who wrote two articles every Temple and Big East fan should take some time to read.